 Hummingbird Plants are deer resistant.

 Growing Hummingbird plants is easy to grow.
 The plants grow best in full sun.
-They are heat, humidity, and drought tolerant.
+They thrive in hot conditions.
+And they are humidity and drought tolerant.

 Grow the plants in average to below-average soils.
 They do not require fertilizers.
-But, a dose of general-purpose fertilizer twice a year helps to maximize plant growth.
+But, a dose of general-purpose fertilizer in poor soils twice a year helps to maximize plant growth.

 The plants do well in dry to slightly dry soils.
 We recommend you water them only during periods of drought.
 Avoid wet soil for any length of time, as the roots can rot in soggy soil.